Brownsville, Vermont

 Brownsville is an unincorporated community in West Windsor, Vermont, United States.
 Located on Vermont Route 44, the village houses a number of administrative offices for the town of West Windsor.

-Geography

 History

 The village derives its name from two settlers, John and Briant Brown.
 The West Windsor Historical Society is in Brownsville and has a wealth of information on the sheep farms and industries that sustained the early residents.